BACK TO HOME PAGE BACK TO SITE MAP CONTACT DAVID

 'TURNS'

-Page updated 4/12/08
+Page updated 27 March 2013

 Welcome to this page of memories, which highlights just a few of the many entertainers I worked with through the 1970s when launching my solo career in London and overseas.
 Known as 'turns' up North and I have kept in touch with a few of them over the years although a few of these very talented people are sadly no longer with us.
 We are still like 'ships in the night' and often pass each other on the road or find ourselves on the same show which is really great, although the golden days of clubland have been dying off over the last few years but there is a growing return to variety in recent years.
 Sadly, many of the 'new' entertainers have not had the opportunity to learn their craft by 'treading the boards' of the legendary Northern clubs which were often a challenge!
 Noisy audiences, busy bars plus distractions of the 'concert secretary' who would often cut into the entertainer's act with announcements for 'bingo, hot pies' and many more daft interruptions!
 They were quite a training ground for any artiste and comedy based acts had the toughest job, but those of us lucky enough to be able to sing had some chance of scraping through the night!

 There was a camaraderie in those days - a legacy from the previous days of variety (American Vaudeville) when artistes would travel all over the UK and appear at various theatres.
 Many of them would work a full week at the same venue on a bill full of different acts, often twice nightly and only doing a few minutes onstage.
-They had loads of spare time during the day so usually mixed with fellow acts to kill some time in the 'digs' (theatrical B&B) unless they had to be out of the place during the day!
+They had loads of spare time during the day so usually mixed with fellow acts to kill some time in the 'digs' (theatrical B&B) unless they had to be out of the place during the day, due to battleaxe landladies!
 Many of them took up golf to pass more time or just spent more time in pubs and cafes chatting to fellow 'pros' and swapping stories, gossip and generally networking.
 They mostly travelled by train in those days, unlike the later years in which entertainers criss-crossed the country by car and van etc, using better roads and vehicles, so often meeting up at motorway service stations or greasy spoon cafes!

 I hope you will enjoy these shared memories and I will update this page as and when I discover any more information.
 Who knows - you may even find yourself on this page or maybe have some connection and I would welcome any input you wish to share.
 Just e-mail me in the first instance and then I might be able to amend any of these entries accordingly.
 I have lost track of a few of these fellow 'turns' and it would be good to learn of their whereabouts.
 Some of these photos have not scanned too well and I also have a few more pictures to add in the future but I guess that this page will attract some input when people discover it by surfing - this has happened on my other webpages based on the Southampton music scene.
 I will update this page from time to time so please pass by again as it (hopefully) grows into an insight link to the 1970s showbusiness scene.